JesperKarlsson500/MS2-Lilypad-Game/README.md

 ## UX
 <hr>
 The purpose of this game is to help anyone improve their memory while having a good time.
-Put on the ambiant music in the game, sit back, relax and follow the frog from lily to lily.
+Put on the ambiant lake sounds in the game, sit back, relax and jump from lily to lily.
 To help the user remember what lily pad to jumped to, they are all colored differently and have a unique splash sound when clicked.
+If you win the game you will be rewarded with a light show and happy cheers!

 ### UX Stories